Rankin-Cohen brackets for orthogonal Lie algebras and bilinear conformally invariant differential operators: Application - the classification of bilinear conformally equivariant differential operators on line bundles

-It would be interesting to find the composition structure appearing for integral values of inducing representation-theoretical parameters, a question closely related to the factorization structure of special polynomials which are solutions of the problem.
-Another task is the extension of the present results to the case of vector valued representations, and also to the other couples $(\gog ,\gop)$ of a simple Lie algebra and its parabolic subalgebra of interest.
-This sounds clearly as a program rather than several unrelated questions.

-\flushleft{{\em Acknowledgment}: This article is a result of long-lasting cooperation with T. Kobayashi, B. Oersted and V. Soucek, to whom is the author grateful.
-The author gratefully acknowledges support by the Czech Grant Agency through the grant GA CR P201/12/G028.
+\flushleft{{\em Acknowledgment}: The present article is a result of a long-lasting cooperation with T. Kobayashi, B. {\O}rsted and V. Sou\v{c}ek.
+The author gratefully acknowledges support by the Grant Agency of Czech Republic through the grant GACR 22-00091S.